classgraph/classgraph/classgraph-vfs/README.md

 ## What owns what

-The `Vfs` owns everything opened through it: the file handles, the memory mappings, and the temporary files that a nested jarfile has to be spilled to when it cannot be read in place.
-Closing the `Vfs` releases all of them, and every root it handed out stops working at that moment, so a `Vfs` belongs in a try-with-resources block, as it is in every example below.
+Ownership is a tree.
+The `Vfs` owns every root it opens; each root owns the storage behind it -- the file handle, the memory mapping, and the temporary file that a nested jarfile has to be spilled to when it cannot be read in place -- and the roots opened within it, which read through that storage.
+Closing the `Vfs` closes every root, releasing all of it, and every root it handed out stops working at that moment, so a `Vfs` belongs in a try-with-resources block, as it is in every example below.

+A `VfsRoot` is `AutoCloseable` too, but rarely needs closing by hand, since closing the `Vfs` closes it.
+Closing one early is for a long-lived `Vfs` that is done reading one root and wants what it holds released now: `root.close()` releases the root's storage, closes the roots opened within it, and takes it out of the `Vfs`'s cache, leaving the `Vfs` and every other root open.
+A root is
-A `VfsRoot` is not `AutoCloseable`, and owns nothing that has to be released.
-It also cannot be taken away from you: a `Vfs` hands out the same root to everything that opens the same path, so two parts of a program that open the same jarfile share one root, and neither can break it for the other.
-Nothing needs closing but the `Vfs`:
+shared: a `Vfs` hands out the same root to everything that opens the same path, so two parts of a program that open the same jarfile share one root, and closing it in one place closes it for the other too.
+Short of that, nothing needs closing but the `Vfs`:

 ```java
 try (Vfs vfs = new Vfs()) {